-Members may choose their Primary Care Provider (PCP) based on the past history with the Provider, or from the listing of available PCPs in their area.
-Members must select a PCP at the time of enrollment in UHA.
+Members may also choose their Primary Care Provider (PCP) based on the past history with the Provider, or from the listing of available PCPs in their area.
+Members may change their PCP to another in-network PCP at any time and the change is effective immediately.
 PCPs are listed in the Provider Directory that also lists participating Providers who specialize in internal medicine, family practice, and pediatrics.
 Each individual family Member may choose the same family PCP or a different PCP.

-PCPs receive a weekly report of all Members who have selected them as their PCP.
+PCPs receive a weekly report of all Members who have been assigned to them as their PCP.
 PCPs can also generate a list of their eligible Members at any given time.